Renting a car in Argentina is one of the best ways to explore this huge, beautiful country.

 Most rental cars in Argentina will be compact or “economy” vehicles, but there are larger cars available if you’re travelling in a group or with a lot of luggage.

-One important point to note is that most cars in Argentina have manual transmissions, so if you’re not comfortable driving a manual car, be sure to specifically request an automatic transmission when booking your rental car.
+One important point to note is that many cars in Argentina have manual transmissions, so if you’re not comfortable driving a manual car, be sure to specifically request an automatic transmission when booking your rental car.
 They will usually cost a bit more.

 7. How to choose the right car rental company